ForestTea/foresttea/README.md

 Auto next song event: [NewMusic](https://github.com/ForestTea/foresttea/blob/main/Events/NewMusic)

+##Interactions with members**
+1. Just go to the [Hug](https://github.com/ForestTea/foresttea/blob/main/Commands/hug) and copy raw data, create new command in your DBM, and edit raw data and paste it.
+2. You can hug someone if you mention him/her.
+You want a hug if you want to hug yourself or no one.
+3. You can create different interactions easily, just open in the DBM the [Run Script] action, and change the website links.
+( Don't forget renaming the embed titles too. 😉 )

 <!--
 **ForestTea/foresttea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.